Păstorel Teodoreanu: Censorship and show trial

+The communists were perplexed by the Păstorel case, undecided about whether to punish him as a dissident or enlist him as a fellow traveler.
+Păstorel was experiencing financial ruin, living on commissions, handouts and borrowings.
+He tried to talk Maria Tănase into using his poems as song lyrics, and stopped seeing her altogether when her husband refused to lend him money.
+Sadoveanu, meanwhile, had emerged as a major figure in the politics and cultural life of the new communist state.
+The 1949 novel Mitrea Cocor consolidated Sadoveanu as an exemplary writer within the confines of Socialist Realism; however, persistent rumors suggest that it was in fact ghostwritten by Păstorel.

+In 1953, aged 58 or 59, Păstorel married Marta Poenaru.
+Of roughly the same age as he, she was the daughter of a renowned surgeon, Constantin Poenaru Căplescu, and more distantly descended from architect Pierre Charles L'Enfant.
+Ionel Teodoreanu died suddenly in February 1954, leaving Păstorel devastated.
+In the aftermath, he assisted Ștefana with destroying Ionel's manuscripts, burning each individual page after first reading it.
+He compensated for the loss of his brother by keeping company with other intellectuals of the anti-communist persuasion.
+His literary circle, hosted by the surviving Bucharest locales, included, among others, Jurgea-Negrilești, Șerban Cioculescu, Vladimir Streinu, Aurelian Bentoiu, and Alexandru Paleologu.
+During communist celebrations such as Liberation Day, he would also hold meetings with other writers, including Vlaicu Bârna, Tudor Mușatescu, and Adrian Maniu (all of them pretended to watch the ongoing parade while in fact gossiping).

 By 1954, Teodoreanu was being called in for questioning by agents of the Securitate, the communist secret police.
 Pressure was put on him to divulge his friends' true feelings about the political regime.
 He avoided a direct answer, but eventually informed Securitate about Maria Tănase's apparent disloyalty.
 While harassed in this manner, Teodoreanu was already earning a leading place in underground counterculture, where he began circulating his new anti-communist compositions.
 According to literary critic Ion Simuț, the clandestine poetry of Păstorel, Vasile Voiculescu and Radu Gyr is the only explicit negation of communism to have emerged from 1950s Romania.
 As other Securitate records show, the public was aware of Teodoreanu's visits to the Securitate, but distinguished between him, who was "called over" to confess, and those who made voluntary denunciations.
+Păstorel himself gave clues to his friends about his newfound discretion—when asked about his affairs, he would answer them: văzând și tăcând ("let's see about that and then shut up some more").